meteor/galaxy-docs/content/apm-getting-started.md

 - In the *Performance* area on the App Overview & Containers pages.
 - In the *Galaxy Professional* area on the App Settings page.

-Wait up to one minute and then data should begin appearing.
+After a minute, data should begin appearing.

 ## Meteor APM Dashboard